+256 753 340 235 info@mulimaadventures.com

 Enjoy lush landscapes, stand under incredible waterfalls, and connect with local culture on a fully-guided tour.

-The Sipi Falls Hike – What to Expect
+The Sipi Falls Hike – What to expect

 The Sipi Falls hike follows a network of trails through coffee plantations, rolling hills, quiet valleys, and rocky escarpments.
 With a knowledgeable local guide, you will reach the base and viewpoints of all three major waterfalls.